Reduced projection method for photonic moir\'e lattices: Introduction

 The rest of this paper is organized as follows.
-Section \ref{s2} presents the preliminaries of quasiperiodic functions, the theoretical foundation of the dimension reduction strategy, and the associated error estimates of the proposed reduced projection method.
-Section \ref{s4} demonstrates the numerical results of the proposed method for solving quasiperiodic Schr\"{o}dinger eigenvalue problems in one and two dimensions.
-Several interesting physical observations regarding the localization of eigenstates are also presented.
-Section \ref{s5} then concludes the discussions with some closing remarks.
+Section \ref{s2} presents some preliminary results on quasiperiodic functions.
+Section \ref{s3} proposes the RPM.
+By introducing the variational framework, the numerical method for quasiperiodic Schr\"odinger eigenvalue problems is described in details together with the error estimation.
+Section \ref{s4} presents numerical results to show the attractive performance of the algorithm.
+Section \ref{s5} makes conclusions with some closing remarks.